preddy727/Bastion-Workloadvm-privatelink/README.md

 az network private-link-service show --resource-group Bastion --name myPLS

+##Create a scaleset and use the proxy endpoint.
+Go to the portal and search for myPE.
+Record the private ip address.

 ```
 ### Create two security groups.
 Allow ssh from on premises and incoming traffic from workload vnet